 signed into law on 14 February 2019 (with line veto)

 In passing RA 11213, the President vetoed the grant of general tax amnesty due to lack of safeguards against tax evasion.
-He calls for the passage of another tax amnesty bill that provides for the lifting of bank secrecy rules for fraud cases, the inclusion of automatic exchange of information, and safeguards to ensure that asset or net worth declarations are truthful for the following purposes:
+He calls for the passage of another general tax amnesty bill that provides for the lifting of bank secrecy rules for fraud cases, the inclusion of automatic exchange of information, and safeguards to ensure that asset or net worth declarations are truthful.

 He also vetoed provisions under estate tax amnesty such as the one-time declaration and settlement of estate taxes on properties subject to multiple unsettled estates, and the presumption of correctness of the estate tax amnesty returns.